 How we Scots went to Galway and felt right at home.

 There we were, the Scottish tourism experts, the McMavens of our homeland, pitched up on a foreign shore.
 Well, not quite.
 After all, in Ireland they speak the same language and drive on the same side of the road as Scotland.

 Salthill by Galway City is down by the sea.
 It shares the same sort of relationship that Portobello has with Edinburgh.
 We found the comparison somehow reassuring.

 So we stared out of the panoramic window of our apartment, facing south across Galway Bay to the horizon and the grey ribs of The Burren.
-(More on this down the page.)
+(There is a separate page on this place.)

 Below us, a gentle tide of mostly young Galwegians ebbed and flowed on the promenade.
 Actually, no, they neither ebbed nor flowed.
 That’s too casual.

 There were more fast-moving, fit-looking folk than you’d see if you overlooked, say, Aberdeen’s beach boulevard.
 This was beginning to look like a young people’s country already…

 The night before, on arrival, we’d gone off to eat competent food at Oslo’s just along the road.
 And some of us went to O’Connor’s Famous Pub just a little further on the R864.

 O’Connor’s poses the question: what do you call an Irish-themed pub when it’s in Ireland?
 Answer: a pub.